PerryDeng/TestGit/newfix.md

-correct the error
+correct the error - update from iss53
---updated by master
+--updated by mastt
+append from issue 53